 Stocks of medium-sized companies tend to be more volatile in price than those of larger companies and may have underperformed the stocks of small and large companies during some periods.
 In addition, investments in medium-sized companies may be more susceptible to particular economic events or competitive factors than are larger, more broadly diversified companies.
 Growth stocks may involve special risks and their prices may be more volatile than the overall market.

-The Driehaus Active Income Fund and the Driehaus Event Driven Fund (the "Funds"), in addition to investing in unrated and investment grade bonds, may also invest in junk bonds, which involve greater credit risk, including the risk of default.
+The Driehaus Event Driven Fund (the "Fund"), in addition to investing in unrated and investment grade bonds, may also invest in junk bonds, which involve greater credit risk, including the risk of default.
 The prices of high yield bonds are more sensitive to changing economic conditions and can fall dramatically in response to negative news about the issuer or its industry, or the economy in general.
 The use of derivatives involves risks different from, and possibly greater than, the risks associated with investing directly in the underlying assets.
-Derivatives can be highly volatile, illiquid and difficult to value, and there is a risk that changes in the value of a derivative held by the Funds will not correlate with the Funds other investments.
-Further, the Funds may invest in derivatives for speculative purposes.
+Derivatives can be highly volatile, illiquid and difficult to value, and there is a risk that changes in the value of a derivative held by the Fund will not correlate with the Fund other investments.
+Further, the Fund may invest in derivatives for speculative purposes.
 Gains or losses from speculative positions in a derivative may be much greater than the derivative's original cost and potential losses may be substantial.
-The Funds may make short sales.
-Short sales expose the Funds to the risk of loss.
-It is anticipated that the Funds will experience high rates of portfolio turnover, which may result in payment by the Funds of above-average transaction costs.
-This is a nondiversified fund; compared to other funds, the Funds may invest a greater percentage of assets in a particular issuer or a small number of issuers.
-As a consequence, the Funds may be subject to greater risks and larger losses than diversified funds.
+The Fund may make short sales.
+Short sales expose the Fund to the risk of loss.
+It is anticipated that the Fund will experience high rates of portfolio turnover, which may result in payment by the Fund of above-average transaction costs.
+This is a nondiversified fund; compared to other funds, the Fund may invest a greater percentage of assets in a particular issuer or a small number of issuers.
+As a consequence, the Fund may be subject to greater risks and larger losses than diversified funds.
 No investment strategy, including an absolute return strategy, can ensure a profit or protect against loss.
 Additionally, investing in an absolute return strategy may lead to underperformance.